amgarton47/CS62data-structures/SilverDollar_text/project/README.md

 ooooo_______ You win!!
 ```
 The pair of numbers after `Next move?` signifies the location of a coin and the number of squares
 that the coin is to move to the left.
-Remember that in languages like Java/C/C++ we start counting
-at 0 not 1, so the leftmost square is location 0, not 1.
+To be consistent with how we do indexing in Java the leftmost square is location 0, not 1.

 For this first exercise, we have given you a start on the code for the class `TextCoinStrip`.
 Take some time to understand the code (I promise you’ll be much better off spending 5-10 minutes
 looking at the code before doing any coding yourself), then fill in the four missing methods.